-- If you have a PC console for JagBASIC, type "SZ" at the JagBASIC interpreter prompt and then press ENTER.
-Perform step 5; however, you do not need to press ENTER in step 5. - Or, if you do not have a PC console for JagBASIC, press the Function key, then SELECT until Enter Setup?
-Displays.
-Then press ENTER. - 2.
-Press SELECT until Config JagBASIC displays, then press ENTER. - 3.
-When Passwd? displays, enter the password, or if no password has been programmed, just press ENTER. - 4.
-Press SELECT until Send RAM Files displays, then press ENTER.
-When Files To PC?
-N displays, press SELECT to change the prompt to Y, then press ENTER again to display Are You Sure?
-N. Press SELECT to change the N to Y. - 5.
-If the autodownload function is not enabled in your communications software, start the download in the PC software program, then press ENTER on the terminal keyboard to start the transfer.
+If you have a PC console for JagBASIC, type "SZ" at the JagBASIC interpreter prompt and then press ENTER.
+Proceed to step 5; however, you do not need to press ENTER in step 5.

+Or, if you do not have a PC console for JagBASIC, press the FUNCTION key, then SELECT until [Enter Setup?] displays.
+Then press ENTER.

+- 2. Press SELECT until [Config JagBASIC] is displayed, then press ENTER. - 3.
+When [Passwd?] is displayed, enter the password, or if no password has been programmed, just press ENTER. - 4.
+Press SELECT until [Send RAM Files] is displayed, then press ENTER.
+When [Files To PC?
+N] is displayed, press SELECT to change the prompt to Y, then press ENTER again to display [Are You Sure?
+N].
+Press SELECT to change the N to Y. - If the autodownload function is not enabled in your communications software, start the download in the PC software program, then press ENTER on the terminal keyboard to start the transfer.